radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ![An image showing ](Media/Image2.15.jpg)

-For details on the different types of nodes in a cluster, please see the RadiantOne Architect Guide.
+For details on the different types of nodes in a cluster, please see the [RadiantOne Architect Guide](/documentation/architect-guide/high-availability-and-performance/#leader-node.

 ### Installing an Instance Subcluster